Overview

 ###

-There are three code chunks included by default: Exercise, Hint and Test.
+There are three code chunks included by default: exercise, hint and test.
 You do not need to include all three, although in most cases you should.
-The Exercise chunk is the location in which students will type their answers.
-The Hint chunk will be displayed to students when they click on the Hint button.
-The Test chunk should include the correct answer, so that you can be sure it will work for students when they enter it in the Exercise code chunk.
+The exercise code chunk is the location in which students will type their answers.
+The hint code chunk will be displayed to students when they click on the Hint button.
+The test code chunk should include the correct answer, so that you can be sure it will work for students when they enter it in the exercise code chunk.

 See our